hyperio546/termux-xfce/README.md

-# **I don't have the time nor the resources anymore to continue working on new features, and there is no roadmap for this project's future currently.
-However, forks and pull requests are most welcome!**
+# **Project is back in business!
+Give me ideas because I am working on improving this project!**
 # Termux XFCE <br>
 I give you...Termux with a GUI! <br>
-Termux does support a GUI (XFCE and LXQT mainly) <br>
+Termux does support a GUI (like GNOME, KDE, XFCE, LXDE, LXQT) <br>
 XFCE being one of the most customisable and best DEs, I decided to make a script that can install XFCE on Termux without any modifications! <br>
 # How to install? <br>
 * Just run: